 In the fall of 1987, representatives of the University of Tennessee College of Veterinary Medicine, a local humane society, the Detoxification Rehabilitation Institute and a professional dog obedience instructor designed the pilot project based on the concept of adolescents and dogs teaching each other.

-To date, H.A.L.T. has successfully worked with more than 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
+To date, H.A.L.T. has successfully worked with close to 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
 Close to 400 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.

 - To teach the adolescents about responsible pet ownership, reasons for pet over-population and the importance of spaying and neutering.